alanziko/gameEngine/README.md

 # Game Engine
 "Game Engine" is just simple concept of game engine using ECS.
+This project was created during the learning process, and its quality isn’t the best.
 ## How to build
 Linux terminal commands to build project:
 ```